Updated Oct. 23: We finally have a ship date for the Mate X, which goes on sale Nov. 15, but only in China.

-BARCELONA — The rumors were true: Huawei has entered the foldable fold fray, with the Huawei Mate X — a foldable phone that’s packed with innovation including 5G connectivity and a fast-charging dual battery.
+Huawei is looking to enter the foldable fold fray, with the Huawei Mate X — a foldable phone that’s packed with innovation including 5G connectivity and a fast-charging dual battery.

 Announced at Mobile World Congress 2019, the Mate X is an entirely new form factor for Huawei that uses two screens that then flip together, becoming an 8-inch tablet.
 Huawei is using something called a Falcon Wing design for its folding process that allows the screen to fold from underneath to create the bigger screen.

 Huawei unveiled the Mate X at a Feb.
-24 event to kick off this year’s Mobile World Congress, and now we’ve had the chance to test the Mate X for ourselves.
-We were blown away — this might be the coolest piece of tech we’ve seen in years — though nine months after our demo, it seems like we won't be able to get our hands on the device any time soon.
+24 event to kick off this year’s Mobile World Congress, and we had the chance to test the Mate X for ourselves.
+We were blown away.
+This might be the coolest piece of tech we’ve seen in years — though nine months after our demo, it seems like we won't be able to get our hands on the device any time soon.

 Huawei bills the Mate X as "world’s slimmest" foldable phone.
 At a time when foldable phones are very much in their infancy, this isn’t the biggest-ever boast, but fold the Mate X — and it does fold flat — and the device is just 11 millimeters thick (or 0.43 inches).
 Compare that to the Samsung Galaxy Fold, which is reportedly 17mm thick, and this is one svelte device.